justasunil/Statistical-Machine-Learning-Apply-on-MNIST-Dataset/README.md

  d.
 Report the number of components for which PCA works the best in Noise Reduction.

- After performing all task, Delete the changes from [code.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-  data/blob/master/code.py) that was done in before.
+ After performing all task, Delete the changes from [code.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-data/blob/master/code.py)that was done in before.